Calcium salts for kidney disease

-Your doctor will measure the amount of phosphate in your child’s blood and from this work out how much calcium salt is right for your child.
-The dose may therefore change at each visit to your doctor.
+Your doctor will measure the amount of phosphate in your child’s blood and use this to work out how much calcium salt is right for your child.
+The doctor may therefore change the dose each time you visit.
 The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.

 - Chewable tablets should be chewed and then swallowed.

 - Tablets should be swallowed with a glass of water, squash or juice.
 Your child should not chew the tablet.

 - Shake the medicine well.
 Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.

 The medicine takes a while to work and you may not see any difference in your child.
 Your doctor will monitor your child to check that the medicine is working.

 If your child is sick, you do not need to give them another dose.